AUSTRALIAN REPTILE PHOTOS AND INFORMATION

 The mature male Crested Dragon (Ctenophorus cristatus) above is from Eyre Peninsula South Australia.

 Female and juvenile Crested Dragons (Ctenophorus cristatus) are less colorful than adult males displaying breeding coloration.

 Like many other species of dragons this species can run at high speed on its back legs.

 The term Bicycle lizard (or dragon) is often used for lizards that run on their back legs in parts of Australia.

-The Crested Dragon above is probably from Western Australia.
+The Crested Dragon (Ctenophorus cristatus) above is probably from Western Australia.

-Ctenophorus cristatus was previously called Amphibolurus cristatus and is very common in some areas, where it lives in burrows.
+Crested Dragons were previously called Amphibolurus cristatus and the species is very common in some areas, where it lives in burrows.

 Copyright 2021 John Fowler, Rachel Barnes and John Hollister.
 All rights reserved.
 Reproduction or re-use of information or materials from this web site is strictly prohibited and against international law.